Geeksltd/Programming.Tips/docs/Methods.md

 ## Micro abstractions

-### Do one thing

-The following advice has appeared in one form or another for 30 years or more:

-> Methods should do one thing, do it well, and do it only.

-But what is the meaning of *“one thing”*?
-Of course a method can often have multiple statements.
-It can perform boolean logic, call other methods or do string or arithmetic calculations.
-Does that mean it’s doing one thing or multiple things?

-It’s not about the number of statements or logic but rather the level of abstraction of each piece of the method’s body.

-When we say a method should do one thing, what it really means is that it should do **one thing in one level of abstraction**.
-As part of the method body it can invoke other methods and run steps that are **one level below the stated name of the method**.
-In that case the method is doing one thing.
-After all, the reason we write methods is to decompose a larger concept (i.e, the name of the method) into a set of steps at the next (lower) level of abstraction.

-To know if a method is doing more than “one thing”  try to extract another method from one or a bunch of its statements and give it a sensible name.
-Then think whether this new method (concept) is:

-- A level of abstraction below the original method; or
-- At the same level as the original one, merely a restatement of its implementation.

-> **Methods that do one thing cannot be reasonably divided into sections.
-They don’t need `#Region` blocks or headline comments to divide the implementation into sections.**

-### One level of abstraction per method

-In order to make sure our methods are doing “one thing,” we need to make sure that the statements within our methods are all at the same level of abstraction.

-Mixing levels of abstraction within a method is always confusing.
-Readers may not be able to tell whether a particular expression is an essential concept or a detail.
-Worse, once details are mixed with essential concepts, more and more details tend to accrete within the method.

 #### Reading Code from Top to Bottom: The Stepdown Rule

 Code should read like a top-down narrative.
 Every method should be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of methods.
 I call this The Stepdown Rule.